Kanharajput/DjangoModels/README.md

 - harry.author.last_name
     - Output : 'Rowling'

+FILTER THE BOOK USING AUTHOR DATA
+- book_by_rowling = Book.objects.filter(author__last_name="Rowling")
+    - this will return all the books written by rowling in a list each item of list denote a entry.

 HOW TO ACCESSING BOOK DATA FROM AUTHOR DATA
 - from BookOutlet.models import Author
 - jk = Author.objects.filter(first_name="J.K.")